Sleepless (2001 film): Plot

 Giacomo and Gloria see Leone carrying a life-sized dwarf puppet and follow him to a house where they discover a workshop filled with puppets and Leone dead of a deep wound to his face.
 Betti's father appears and shoots Giacomo in his shoulder.
 After changing his mind about killing Giacomo, he apologizes to Lorenzo, who has arrived with Gloria, and shoots himself in the head.
-Giacomo then realizes the killer in both series of murders was the same, but was not a dwarf but a child in 1983, and is now an adult able to kill in a much wider area.
+Giacomo realizes the killer in both series of murders was the same person, and not a dwarf, but a child in 1983, and now an adult able to kill in a much wider area.

 Giacomo confronts the killer, Lorenzo, realizing the hissing sound he heard during his mother Marta's murder was Lorenzo's asthma inhaler.
 Mr. Betti sent Lorenzo out of the country to stop him, then killed Leone when he was sure Lorenzo was killing again.
-Lorenzo smugly confesses he doesn't care his father's dead, and he was glad to return for the "game" of Giacomo trying to catch him.
-Lorenzo was driven mad by hearing animal noises, hallucinating them coming from women and killing them accordingly based on the rhyme.
-They never felt in danger in 1983 because of his young age, and when he went to Geneva and New York City, he slaughtered more people since the nursery rhyme was known internationally.
+Lorenzo smugly confesses he doesn't care that his father is dead, and was glad to return for the "game" of Giacomo trying to catch him.
+Lorenzo was driven mad by hallucinating animal noises coming from women and killing them accordingly based on the Crazy Farmer rhyme.
+His victims did not fear him in 1983 because of his young age, and when he went to Geneva and New York City, he slaughtered more people since the nursery rhyme was known internationally.

 When Giacomo tries to grab a kitchen knife, Lorenzo pulls his own knife on Gloria and threatens to kill her if he doesn't leave.
-Giacomo complies just enough for Lorenzo to get to a window, where the detective on the case shoots Betti through the face, killing him instantly.
-The police raid the apartment while Giacomo consoles Gloria over the murders finally being over.
+Giacomo complies long enough for Lorenzo to near a window, where the detective on the case shoots Betti through the face, killing him instantly.
+The police raid the apartment while Giacomo consoles Gloria.